OpenNebula/terraform-provider-opennebula/website/docs/r/virtual_machine_group.html.markdown

 Provides an OpenNebula virtual machine group resource.

 This resource allows you to manage virtual machine groups on your OpenNebula clusters.
-When applied, a new virtual machine group will be created.
-When destroyed, that virtual machine group will be removed.
+When applied, a new virtual machine group is created.
+When destroyed, this virtual machine group is removed.

 ## Example Usage